Black-owned business: The 21st century

-During the 2020–21 United States racial unrest, spurred by messages on social media, American consumers sought out Black-owned businesses to support.
-June saw record high Google searches for "Black-owned businesses near me" and smartphone restaurant discovery apps added features for discovering Black-owned restaurants.
+During the 2020–21 United States racial unrest, spurred by messages on social media, American consumers sought out black-owned businesses to support.
+June saw record high Google searches for "black-owned businesses near me" and smartphone restaurant discovery apps added features for discovering black-owned restaurants.
 Businesses on social media lists saw significantly increased sales.
 Black-owned bookstores in particular had difficulty meeting demand.
-The Black-owned Greenwood digital bank opened in 2020 to provide financial services specifically for Americans of color and encourage competition from larger banks.
+The black-owned Greenwood digital bank opened in 2020 to provide financial services specifically for Americans of color and encourage competition from larger banks.

-There is now a large selection of public resources that are available which allow for Black-owned businesses to receive help.
-These resources aid the businesses furthermore since Black-owned companies have been hit hard during the COVID-19 disruptions.
+There is now a large selection of public resources that are available which allow for black-owned businesses to receive help.
+These resources aid the businesses furthermore since black-owned companies have been hit hard during the COVID-19 disruptions.
 Resources that allow for these businesses to get ahead and give guidance.
 The Black Business Association, based out of Los Angeles, is a non-profit that goes to aid in networking and offers training.
 Black founders are a group that specializes in technology entrepreneurship.
-While Black Owned Everything has the approach of allowing black businesses to spread their advertisements in the form of pictures.
+Black Owned Everything has the approach of allowing black businesses to spread their advertisements in the form of pictures.
 This company uses the popular social media app Instagram to spread its information.